jw120/fcc-simon/README.md

 ## TODO

+  + Check still works on Chrome
+  + Convert to using timeouts instead of .stop(time) so works on Mac Safari
+  + Test on iPhone
-  + TODO Does gain work?
+  + Does gain work?
-  + TODO Check correct notes
+  + Test and correct notes
-  + TODO Check iOS

 ## Note notes